Story at a glance:

 • Sustainable building materials typically have low embodied carbon or incorporate recycled waste products.

-• Bamboo, cork, adobe brick, stone, reclaimed wood, and concrete alternatives are some popular materials.
+• Bamboo, mass timber, adobe brick, stone, reclaimed wood, and low-carbon concrete alternatives are some of the most popular sustainable building materials.

 The construction and use of built structures produces roughly 40% of the world’s carbon emissions, according to a 2019 report from the International Energy Agency.
 The construction industry as a whole is responsible for producing 25% of the world’s solid waste and extracting more than 30% of the planet’s natural resources.
 This is largely due to the types of building materials traditionally used in modern architecture—many of which require significant energy to harvest, prepare, and manufacture.